-Selmer offered the option of a Bigsby Vibrato Unit on all their Hofner archtops from about 1961 onwards, although some of their Hofner solid guitars, such as the first version of the V-Solids, had been supplied to special order with a Bigsby fitted maybe prior to 1961.
-The units fitted were actually made by Selmer in the UK under licence from Bigsby USA.
+Selmer offered the option of a Bigsby Vibrato Unit on all their Hofner archtops from Spring 1961 onwards, with some of their Hofner solid guitars such as the first version of the V-Solids (designated V4 and V5) being supplied to special order with a Bigsby fitted from around the same time.
+Initially US-made Bigsbys were fitted, as well as offered as accessories for owners to fix to their own guitars.
+However, from late-1961/early-1962 the units fitted to Selmer-distributed guitars and offered as accessories were actually made by Selmer in the UK under license from Bigsby USA.

 The very few V-Solids fitted with Bigsbys had also obviously left the factory with that option in place.
 The standard V3 had a large cavity routed in the top of the guitar for the Hofner-made vibrato unit, and this would not have been covered up by a top-mounted Bigsby.
 To see an example of this model, click HERE.

-The Selmer Licence-Built Bigsby Units would appear to differ from the US Bigsby units in that they have the string retainer pins fastened to the main spindle by means of screws.
+The Selmer License-Built Bigsby Units in their construction would appear to differ from the US Bigsby units in that they have the string retainer pins fastened to the main spindle by means of screws.
 These can be clearly seen on the photo above.
 The US made units have the pins simply forced into blind holes.

 The photo below shows the ball-ends of the strings located on the string retainer pins.

 The cast alloy Bigsby "rocker" bridge shown below was substituted for the standard Hofner bridges that were appropriate for the various models.
-This is a rather crude piece of hardware when compared to the discarded Hofner "Micro-matic" bridge units (fitted on most electric archtop models from 1963).
+This is a rather crude piece of hardware when compared to discarded Hofner Type 72-23 "Micro-matic" bridge units (fitted on most electric archtop models from 1963), and even from the earlier Hofner Type 72-20.

 The option of a Bigsby Unit on a Hofner archtop in 1962 was 12gns.
 Bearing in mind that the price for a Club 40 guitar at that time was 28gns, it would seem that only the well-heeled were able to afford a Bigsby on their new Hofner!

 Selmer, of course, offered all the various types of Bigsby Vibrato units as install yourself accessories, both for Hofner guitars that hadn't been lucky enough to be already so-equipped, and also for any other make of guitar.
-These were advertised liberally in the UK's music press, as well as in the Selmer Guitar Catalogue.
-A typical advert from "Melody Maker" in 1961 is shown below.
+These were advertised liberally in the UK's music press, as well as in the Selmer Guitar Catalogues.
+A scan taken from the September 1965 Selmer catalogue is shown below:

 Courtesy of Marcelo Ravelo, Spain.